 Trademark registrations have strict time periods for renewal.
-In trademark vocabulary, the process of “renewing” a registered trademark is known as post-registration maintenance.
+In trademark vocabulary, “renewing” a registered trademark is known as post-registration maintenance.
 The time period for maintaining a registration is typically a 1-year window that begins and ends on very strict dates.
 If try to file before this time period, you’re too early.
 If you file after this period, you’re late.
 Let’s look at your options when your trademark registration is not timely renewed.

 What are your options if you are late in renewing your trademark registration?

 Your options will depend on how much time has passed since the particular post-registration deadline that applies to your registration.
 If you are within six months of the trademark maintenance deadline, you may submit the post-registration documents and pay a USPTO surcharge fee in addition to the required fees.

 If you are beyond the 6-month grace period, you might be able to file a petition to revive your trademark registration if your delay was unintentional.

 How can you revive a canceled trademark registration?

 The USPTO will usually send a notice of cancellation or expiration.
 Within two months of the date of the cancellation/expiration notice, the registration owner must file a petition to revive with all the necessary requirements and fees.
 If more than two months have passed since the USPTO cancellation notice, a trademark owner will need to file a new application for the same mark.